ckclassrooms/final-project-proposal-coolcode/README.md

 ## Deployed App
 https://dev-chat-ivory.vercel.app/

+## Link to Repository
+We didn't host with netlify but we created a seperate repo anyways :)... here is a link to it: https://github.com/jtamras/DevChat

 ## What does your application do?
 Our application will be a terminal themed chat application.
 Although it may not be useful to the general public, we thought it would be a cool idea to have our users send messages the hard way.
 The idea is there would be a set of commands that we implement and using these commands they can send messages,